 You may have heard Marcus Lemonis say, “If you don’t know your numbers, you don’t know your business.”
 The same applies when you’re buying a car.

 The customers who are the most stressed out in the car dealer’s finance office are the ones who are impulse buying.
 They’re the ones who don’t have near enough information.
 You have to know the true value of the car you’re buying.
 You have to know what you can afford in your budget.
-You have to know what it will cost to insure the car, maintain it, replace parts and much more.
+You have to know what it will cost to insure the car, maintain it, clean it, replace parts and much more.
 Negotiations will go more smoothly if you arm yourself with information.
 Follow these tips for a hassle-free experience.

 Do Your Homework